 State Sponsored Program for residential TVs, monitors and computers (including laptops and tablets)ONLY: Locations:

 o Johnston/RIRRC: 65 Shun Pike, Johnston.
 Normal Hours of Operation: Mon-Fri: 6:00 am -3:45 pm, Sat: 6:00 am – 12:00 pm.

 o Narragansett: Narragansett Dept. of Public Works Maintenance Facility (DPW), 260 Westmoreland St, Narragansett.

 Goodwill: Accepts computers, computer peripherals (keyboard, mouse, printers, etc), stereo equipment, DVD players, telephones, and small appliances like blenders, coffee makers, food processors, hair dryers, etc; NO TVs, monitors or printers.

 Best Buy stores also take back TVs, monitors and other electronics, no matter where item was purchased.
 Call ahead to your local store to confirm they will accept your item(s).
 Best Buy takes three items per household per day.

 Used Books for Charity Collection Available at the Transfer Station

-The Town of North Kingstown is partnering with Reading Tree, Books for Charity for a book for charity collection program.
+The Town of North Kingstown is partnering with Discover Books, Books for Charity, for a charity book collection program.
 A container is available at the Transfer Station for residents to dispose of all hard cover and paperback books.
 All types of books, except encyclopedias and year books, books on tape and DVD are acceptable.
-Reading Tree is a non-profit organization that collects books from families who no longer want them, and delivers them to children, families, schools and libraries that desperately need them.
-To date, Reading Tree has delivered over 1.7 million donated books to schools, libraries and children!
+Discover Books is a non-profit organization that collects books from families who no longer want them, and delivers them to children, families, schools and libraries that desperately need them.
+To date, Discover Books has delivered over 2 million donated books to schools, libraries and children!

 For more information contact the Town's Recycling Coordinator at (401) 294-3331, ext.
 601.